open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

                        --base main
 ```

-#### Merge change log updates back to the `main` branch
+#### Merge change log updates back to `main`

 This needs to be a separate workflow from the release workflow, because you will need to merge the
 pull request that the release workflow creates to add the release date to the change log first
 before running this workflow.

 Note that this workflow will fail if there have been conflicting change log updates introduced in
-main, in which case you will need to merge the change log updates manually and send your own pull
+`main`, in which case you will need to merge the change log updates manually and send your own pull
-request against main.
+request against `main`.

 ```yaml
 name: Merge change log to main